 It is the intention of the RC to run between 6 and 7 races per day on 29th and 30th July.

+ADVERTISING

 Boats may be required to display advertising chosen by the OA.
 Bow stickers may cover the inside of both hulls.